 Professors and mentors are your obvious teachers.
 Traditional classroom learning, however, only takes you so far.
 Experiential learning makes a greater impact.

-Desire for control > > Like many business owners, I like to be in control.
-When I was younger, I didn’t realize my desire for control limited > me, sometimes it created unnecessary tension or kept people at a distance.
-I decided to work on that part of me; the > work is ongoing. > > I love learning.
+Desire for control

+Like many accounting firm owners, I prefer to be in control.
+When I was younger, I didn’t realize my desire for control limited me, sometimes it created unnecessary tension or kept people at a distance.
+I decided to work on this part of me; the work is ongoing.

+I love learning.
 And, my mind’s open to possibilities and opportunities which were previously hidden from me.

 Now, I could claim I did this all on my own.
 But, it’s simply not true.
 My continuous work with a business coach, and participation in mastermind groups, significantly contributes to my transformation.Success happens from the inside out.
 Read the full post. #getpaidwhatyoureworth Click To Tweet